Nature of the Divinity School

-Sterling Divinity Quadrangle—the home of YDS on the Yale campus—is also the site of a number of vital resource and research programs, such as the Yale Center for Faith and Culture, the Jonathan Edwards Center at Yale, the Yale Indian Papers Project, the James E. Annand Program for Spiritual Formation, and the Educational Leadership and Ministry Program.
+Sterling Divinity Quadrangle—the home of YDS on the Yale campus—is also the site of a number of vital resource and research programs, such as the Yale Center for Faith and Culture, the Jonathan Edwards Center at Yale, the James E. Annand Program for Spiritual Formation, and the Educational Leadership and Ministry Program.

 Between 380 and 400 students attend YDS at any given time.
 Central to life on Sterling Divinity Quadrangle are the daily worship services held in Marquand Chapel, in addition to services organized by Andover Newton Seminary, Berkeley Divinity School, and student denominational groups.

-YDS maintains strong ties with the Department of Religious Studies in the University’s Graduate School of Arts and Sciences, which offers the Doctor of Philosophy (Ph.D.) in ten fields of study.
-A number of YDS faculty hold joint appointments in the Department of Religious Studies, and some participate as Ph.D. program faculty.
-Conversely, Religious Studies faculty frequently teach courses at the Divinity School.
-YDS professors also hold joint appointments in a wide range of other Yale departments, including American Studies, Classics, History, History of Art, and Philosophy.
+YDS maintains strong ties with the Department of Religious Studies in the University’s Graduate School of Arts and Sciences, which offers the Doctor of Philosophy (Ph.D.) in multiple fields of study.
+Some YDS faculty can hold joint appointments in the Department of Religious Studies or participate as Ph.D. program faculty.
+Conversely, Religious Studies faculty can teach courses at the Divinity School.
+YDS professors occasionally maintain joint appointments in, or affiliations with, various other Yale departments, such as American Studies, Classics, History, History of Art, and Philosophy.
 Additionally, YDS students can with permission earn Divinity degree credit for Religious Studies courses, and graduate Religious Studies students can with permission take YDS courses for degree credit.